your-mom-spec-ops/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes-but-i-customize-it/README.md

  + At the bottom of the page there is a button called `themes` click it and set to `Dark`

 # Newtab page
-1. enable this in `about:config` -> `browser.newtabpage.activity-stream.newNewtabExperience.enabled` to make newtab better
+1. enable this in `about:config` -> `browser.newtabpage.activity-stream.newNewtabExperience.enabled` to make newtab looks like preview picture.

 # Other proton entries that maybe you like it (optionals)
 1. `browser.proton.enabled`